 A cover crop of winter rye and crimson clover about to be mowed. |

-The black plastic I used (which can be purchased here) is 4 MIL plastic, which is about the thickness of the heavy-duty garbage bags you get at the grocery store and can also be used as landscaping fabric.
 Large, weather resistant tarps are extremely expensive, so this was the best I could buy without breaking the bank.
 I purchase lengths 10 feet wide, which gives space for a 4 foot wide bed and 1 foot path.
-It is important for me to keep bed spacing identical for all my beds, so I easily transfer the plastic between beds.

 Perennial cover crops

-Perennial cover crops do much the same as annual ones.
-The use of the perennial covers I am still exploring.
 The perfect perennial would add nutrition to soil through the roots, provide some food for the gardener, provide ground cover for the soil, and also create habitat for important garden predators, such as birds and bees.
+Of course, one plant can't fit the bill for every thing, so why not add multiple perennials to address all the gardeners needs?

-Of course, one plant can't fit the bill for every thing, so why not plant multiple plants to address the gardeners needs?
-For the home orchard, Stephen Sobkowiak recommends adding bushes on either side of each fruit tree, as well as around 10 other perennials to promote soil structure and other garden culture.
+For the home orchard, permaculture orchardist Stephen Sobkowiak recommends adding bushes on either side of his fruit trees, as well as around 10 other perennials to promote soil structure and other garden culture.

 ![]() |